-Under its current business model as a project generator, CIM acquires properties and attempts to option or sell properties to other junior mining companies or producers.
-In order for Junior Mining companies to satisfy their obligations with CIM under their option arrangements, in many cases, they must raise funds in the equity markets which currently are very challenging.
+Under its current business model as in part, a project generator, in addition to exploring for its own account, CIM acquires properties and attempts to option or sell properties to other junior mining companies or producers.
+In order for junior mining companies to satisfy their obligations with CIM under their option arrangements, in many cases, they must raise funds in the equity markets which currently are challenging.